 This picture is Sawyer’s first day at the same preschool without his big brother hanging around.
 I’m sure that he’ll learn to love this place and develop new friendships, skills, and confidence all on his own.
 And I’ll tuck in my lower lip and fight back the pouty face of this newest transition.

-This commemoration of our family’s transition to kindergarten was sponsored by Hallmark.
-This series has been appearing monthly on Rookie Moms, and will continue through the end of the year.
+This commemoration of our family’s transition to kindergarten was originally inspired by Hallmark.
+Sniff.